gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 In the end, I want for us to present each other—by the power and grace of the Holy Spirit, together with all the saints—as pure offerings to God on the Day of Christ.
-To Him be all glory, honor, and worship, of the Father and of the Son and of the Holy Spirit, both now and ever and unto the ages of ages!
+To Him be all glory, honor, and worship, of the Father and of the Son and of the Holy Spirit, now and ever and unto the ages of ages!
 Amen!
-Lord have mercy!